Eastland Center (Michigan): 2010s to present

 In 2010, the mall saw Shoppers World take over the former Steve & Barry's space.
 Sears closed in 2013.
 Just like Northland, Spinoso bought Eastland in July 2015.
 Macy's closed its store at the mall on March 19, 2017, after nearly sixty years of business under various nameplates.
 The following year, Target also closed its Eastland store on February 3, 2018.
 Two months later, Burlington shuttered its store at the mall in April 2018.
 In October 2018, the mall was sold to Kohan Retail Investment Group.
-Then, in June 2021, Kohan sold the mall to NorthPoint Development, who plans to demolish the mall and convert the property to warehouses and industrial buildings.
+Then, in June 2021, Kohan sold the mall to NorthPoint Development, who planned to demolish the mall and convert the property to warehouses and industrial buildings.
 The mall was slated to stay open through the holiday season, but the interior closed in November.
 K&G and Shopper's World remained open for the holiday season, but were closed by the time demolition began in April 2022.